Color clusters in images in Library of Congress collections#

 all_images[0:10]

 Great!
 Now let’s try another collection.
-To get URLs for item pages and thumbnail images for the Works Progress Administration Posters, we can apply the same step of steps.
+To get URLs for item pages and JPEG images for the Works Progress Administration Posters, we can apply the same step of steps.
+Here we are again filtering for a date range to work with a more manageable number of images.

 len(posters)